rethc/rethc/README.md

 In my spare time, i work remotely as an intern full stack developer for a software start-up incubator.
 I love everything technology and keeping up with latest technology news and programming podcasts.
 I have a strong background in customer service and programming, and my goal is to now transition into a role that is more closely related to my skillset and where i can continue to build on my programming knowledge.

-- 🔭 I am currently working on [Project Talent](https://github.com/rethc/Talent-Standard-Tasks) which is a web application that connects job seekers and employers, with the aim of creating a better recruitment experience.
+- 🔭 I am currently working on [Project Talent](https://github.com/rethc/smooth-brew) which is a web application that connects job seekers and employers, with the aim of creating a better recruitment experience.

+- 😄 Side project [Smooth Brew Coffee Shop](https://github.com/rethc/smooth-brew) learning how to create an e-commerce website using Gatsby.

-- 🌱 I am currently learning React.JS, Linux Scripting.
+- 🌱 I am currently learning React.JS, Gatsby, Linux Scripting.

 - 💪 Day 10 into the #100DaysOfCode challenge!